giulioleoni/Find_The_Key/README.md

 ## Scene

-At the start of the game a scene will be created that will load the maps, GameObjects and music.
+At the start of the game a scene will be created that will load all assets (maps, game objects, musics).

-The scene will check if the player has reached a point where it is necessary to change map and will proceed to clear the current map and load the new one.
+The scene update will be check if the player has reached a point where it is necessary to change map and it will proceed to clear the current map and load the new one.